 Suffering From Whiplash

 Trauma is another far too common cause of neck pain.
-It’s commonly associated with impact car accidents in which the head moves backward then forward with exceptional force.
-Neck pain from whiplash may be immediate or show up days, weeks, months and even years after the accident.
+It’s commonly associated with impact car accidents in which the head moves backward and then forward with exceptional force.
+Neck pain from whiplash may be immediate or show up days, weeks, months, and even years after the accident.

 Take Steps to Address Your Neck Pain